Kakarot-2000/AirWave/README.md

 # Chat_App

 Chat App to allow communication between multiple users on same or different networks.
 Used socket programming concepts to establish connection between nodes.
-Used multithreading to support group chat feature.
+Used multithreading to implement group chat feature.

 **Steps to Run:**
 - Edit lines 13,14 and 16 in run.py .